Syzygianinfern0/Hindi-ASR-Challenge/README.md

 should include the ASR output produced by the system and a brief description of the system.
 Participating teams can submit a maximum of 10 submissions per team

+#### Tracks
+- Closed Hindi-ASR Challenge: Only the training data distributed as part of the challenge can be used to train the models (both acoustic and language models)
+- Open Hindi-ASR Challenge: You can use any external/additional data to train the acoustic and language models.

 Results will be displayed on a leaderboard throughout the period that the submission site is open

 ### Important Dates and Timeline